Leaders fight absentee voting confusion

 Change is always unsettling, and often causes confusion.
 This election, much confusion has surfaced around absentee ballots.

+Chandler wisely requested a written notice that clearly advertises the simple facts about absentee ballots be placed in over 100 newspapers statewide.

 Governor Andy Beshear and Secretary of State Michael Adams have worked together, across party lines, to develop an election plan they both believe is safe, fair, and focuses on helping all eligible Kentuckians vote.
-By also approving the ad about absentee ballots, they supported the board of elections, reinforced a time-honored role of the 4th estate, and proved they want to protect our democratic process.
+By also approving the ad about absentee ballots, they supported the board of elections, reinforced a time-honored role of the Fourth Estate, and proved they want to protect our democratic process.

 We in the media often write much, and justly, about political leaders doing illegal or self-serving stuff.
 Too many times it seems politicians focus more on scoring political points than serving us or solving problems.
 So, I think we in the media should also give credit when credit is due.